shelialia/tp/docs/DeveloperGuide.md

 4. `edit 1 n\ r\`
 **Expected**: No changes made.
 Fields cannot be empty.
 Error message shown indicating missing values for required parameters.

+5. `edit 1 -ri\2 -ri\3`
+**Expected**: No changes made.
+Error message shown indicating that duplicate request removal prefixes are not allowed in the same command.

-5. Other incorrect edit commands to try:
+6. Other incorrect edit commands to try:
 - `edit`
 - `edit x`
 - `edit 5 abc`